MS8080/MarkView/QUICKSTART.md

 ## Step 3: Build and Run

-1. In Xcode, ensure "MarkView" scheme is selected
+1. In Xcode, ensure "Scribe" scheme is selected
 2. Select "My Mac" as the run destination
 3. Press `Cmd+R` or click the Play button
 4. The app will build and launch